 MOD IAP/24A23/1

-RESOLUTION 76 (Rev. Buenos Aires, 2017)
+RESOLUTION 76 (Rev. Kigali, 2022)

-Promoting information and communication technologies among young women and men for social and economic empowerment
+Promoting information and communication technologies and meaningful youth engagement among young women and men for social and economic empowerment

-The World Telecommunication Development Conference (Buenos Aires, 2017),
+The World Telecommunication Development Conference (Kigali, 2022),

 noting

-a) Resolution 70 (Rev. Busan, 2014) of the Plenipotentiary Conference, which calls for promoting and increasing the interest of, and opportunities for, women and girls in information and communication technology (ICT) careers during elementary, secondary and higher education so as to encourage girls to choose a career in the field of ICT and foster the use of ICTs for the social and economic empowerment of women and girls;
+a) Resolution 70 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which calls for promoting and increasing the interest of, and opportunities for, women and girls in information and communication technology (ICT) careers during elementary, secondary and higher education so as to encourage girls to choose a career in the field of ICT and foster the use of ICTs for the social and economic empowerment of women and girls;

-b) Resolution 198 (Busan, 2014) of the Plenipotentiary Conference, which calls for empowerment of youth through telecommunications/ICTs;
+b) Resolution 198 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which calls for empowerment of youth through telecommunications/ICTs;

 c) the BYND 2015 Global Youth Summit, held in Costa Rica in September 2013 led by ITU, which brought together some 700 participants and over 3 000 young people around the world who logged in virtually to contribute their ideas to shape the sustainable development agenda in the post-2015 era;

-d) that the world's youth have set priorities for the post-2015 development agenda in their "Costa Rica Declaration", as an outcome of the Global Youth Summit, which have been presented for consideration to the United Nations General Assembly (UNGA) at its 68th session;
+d) that the world's youth have set priorities for the post-2015 development agenda in their "Costa Rica Declaration", as an outcome of the BYND 2015 Global Youth Summit, which have been presented for consideration to the United Nations General Assembly (UNGA) at its 68th session;

+e) the Futurecasters Global Young Visionaries Summit, held in Geneva in January 2020 hosted and co- organized by ITU and the Model UN programme of Ferney-Voltaire, France;

-e) the fact that the United Nations Secretary-General has put "youth" as a priority in his Agenda and included youth employment, entrepreneurship and education as overall goals through the System-Wide Action Plan on Youth;
+f) that the United Nations Secretary-General has put "listen to and work with youth" as one of the 12 commitments in ’Our Common Agenda’ towards the acceleration of The Sustainable Development Goals;

+g) that the first Generation Connect Global Youth Summit, which took place in Kigali, from 3 to 5 June 2022, was able to ensure young people were heard towards the WTDC decision-making process and empowered youth in supporting the implementation of the next Kigali Action Plan ;

-f) UNGA Resolution 70/1, on the 2030 Agenda for Sustainable Development, in particular Sustainable Development Goal (SDG) 8 on promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all, including the development and implementation of a global strategy for youth employment,
+g) UNGA Resolution 70/1, on the 2030 Agenda for Sustainable Development, in particular Sustainable Development Goal (SDG) 8 on promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all, including the development and implementation of a global strategy for youth employment;

+h) UNGA Resolution A/C.3/76/L.11/Rev.1 that generating decent work and quality employment for youth is one of the biggest challenges that needs to be tackled,

 recognizing